 Students awarded a Graduate Assistantship (GA) tuition discount are required to register for a minimum of 9 credits per semester (minimum full-time status) and are asked to serve the College of Natural and Computational Sciences as teaching assistants (TA) or research project assistants.
-Students receiving a TIER 1 assistantship will serve 18 hours per week (9 hrs towards college service and 9 hrs towards faculty advisor's research).
+Students receiving a TIER 1 assistantship will serve 18 hours per week which can include time spent working towards their faculty advisor's research.
 Students receiving the TIER 1 GA are required to serve as teaching assistants for at least one semester per academic year.

 Students receiving the TIER 2 assistantship will serve 9 hours per week towards college service.
 TIER 2 recipients are encouraged to serve as TAs but may fulfil their service requirement by serving on other projects.
 Students will log GA hours on a time sheet submitted to the MSMS Program Administrator (PA) at the end of each semester.
 The time sheet requires approval by GA supervisor.